Cathy's Gluten Free

 Mango Cranberry Sauce

 Here's an interesting twist for your Thanksgiving table!
-Mango Cranberry Sauce serves up the delicious, slightly tart flavour of cranberries without all the sugar.
+Mango Cranberry Sauce serves up the delicious, slightly tart flavour of cranberries without all the sugar of regular cranberry sauce.
 Fresh, ripe, juicy mango adds sweetness in a natural way.
 I serve it throughout the year anytime I'm roasting a chicken.

 I originally published this recipe on November 10, 2017.
 The photos and other information have been updated, but the recipe and video remain the same.